nileane/TangerineUI-for-Mastodon/README.md

 * I have not yet adapted Tangerine to Mastodon's *High Contrast* theme setting.
 Please consider that some of your users may depend on it before setting Tangerine UI as the only theme on your instance.

 ## Credits
-Huge thanks to [Roni Laukkarinen](https://mementomori.social/@rolle) whose work on [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) I adapted for multiple parts of the redesign.
-The icon replacement implementations I have also adapted from Bird UI.
+Huge thanks to [Roni Laukkarinen](https://mementomori.social/@rolle) whose work on [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) I adapted for some parts of the redesign.

-## <3
+## Support me <3
 If you enjoy Tangerine UI, jobless me would really appreciate a [tip 💛](https://ko-fi.com/nileane)!